mathFF/mathFF/README.md

-- 👋 Hi, I’m Filipe from @mathFF
+- Hi, I’m Filipe from @mathFF
-- 👀 I’m interested in math, tech, science and innovations.
+- I’m interested in math, tech, science and innovations.
-- 🌱 I’m currently learning a lot!
+- I’m currently learning a lot!
-- 💞️ I’m looking to collaborate on which is possible :)
+- I’m looking to collaborate on which is possible :)
-- 📫 How to reach me ...

 <!---
 mathFF/mathFF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.